Definitions of fasting and starvation

 1. Intermittent Fasting Benefit #1- promotes weight loss

 Yay!
-I must say that weight loss is the number one intermittent fasting health benefit!
+I must say that weight loss is the number one when it comes to intermittent fasting health benefits for women!
 Once you start intermittent fasting, you may find that you eat less, and as a result, you consume fewer calories.
 The way that fasting helps weight loss is it helps insulin from your bloodstream get into the cells!
 Intermittent fasting affects insulin in two ways:

 Decreases your insulin sensitivity, which in turn can help prevent weight gain and reduce your risk of diabetes.